Connect to Data

 View and resolve errors for information about resolving connection errors in Tableau Server or Tableau Online.

 Connect to SAP HANA (version 2019.2.1 and later)

 Tableau Prep Builder supports connecting to data using SAP HANA just like Tableau Desktop but with a few differences.
 Connect to the database using the same procedure you would use in Tableau Desktop.
-For more information see SAP HANA.
+For more information see SAP HANA(Link opens in a new window).
 After you connect and search for your table, drag the table to the canvas to begin building your flow.

 Prompting for variables and parameters when opening a flow isn't supported in Tableau Prep Builder.
 Instead, in the Input pane, click the Variables and Parameters tab and select the variables and operands you want to use, then select from a list of preset values or enter custom values to query your database and return the values you need.

 Note: Starting in Tableau Prep Builder version 2019.2.2 you can use Initial SQL to query your connection and if you have multiple values for a variable, you can select the value you need from a drop-down list.

 You can also add additional variables.
 Click the plus button in the Variables section and select a variable and operand, then enter a custom value.

 Note: This connector isn't supported in Tableau Prep Conductor version 2019.1.
 If you create a flow that uses this connector, you can publish the flow but you won't be able to run the flow using the scheduling features in Tableau Server.
 Instead, you can run the flow using the command line interface to keep your data fresh.
 For more information about running flows from the command line see Refresh flow output files from the command line(Link opens in a new window).